JRSA 2013-2014 EXECUTIVE COMMITTEE

 Idaho State Police

-JRSA's Vice Presiden is Janeena Wing, Director of the Idaho Statistical Analysis Center.
-Her most recent research includes understanding consumption patterns of prescription drugs within Idaho, a police detective personnel allocation study, analysis of domestic violence incidents through court records and police reports, crime on school campuses, and a statewide victimization survey.
-Ms. Wing received her M.A. in sociology from Idaho State University and is a doctoral candidate through University of the Rockies.
+JRSA's Vice President is Janeena Wing, Director of the Idaho Statistical Analysis Center.
+Her most recent research includes a study of the consumption patterns of prescription drugs in Idaho, a police detective personnel allocation study, analysis of domestic violence incidents through court records and police reports, crime on school campuses, and a statewide victimization survey.
+Ms. Wing received her M.A. in sociology from Idaho State University and is working on a doctoral degree at the University of the Rockies.
 She was the recipient in 2010 of the Bureau of Justice Statistics Special Award for State Justice Statistics Achievement.

 Lisa Shoaf, Ph.D.